INF800/whoami/_posts/ReinforcementLearning/2020-10-18-q-learning.md

 ### Designing the update-term

 We know that reward is positive `+1` for best moves and `-1` for worst moves.
-So, if we set immediate reward `R` we get from environment as update-term,
+And it is zero otherwise.
+So, if we set update-term as the immediate reward `R` we get from environment,

 $$
 \text{update-term} \,\, = \,\, \text{R}
 $$

-Wait, there is a catch here!
+There is a catch here.
 We are only considering immediate rewards.
-How can we incorporate future rewards?
-As we have `S_new` with us (and can lookup latest Q-Table at any point of time), we can add the best i.e maximum possible Q-Value associated with `S_new` to reward term assuming Q-Values behave just as rewards.
+How can we incorporate future rewards as well?
+As we have `S_new` with us (and can lookup the latest Q-Table at any point of time), we can add the best i.e maximum possible Q-Value associated with `S_new` to immediate reward assuming that Q-Values behave just as rewards.
 So, the new reward term looks like -

 $$
 \text{update-term} \,\, = \,\, \text{R} \,\, + \,\, \text{MaxQ}_{S_{new}}
 $$

-Wait, there is a another catch here!
+Wait, there is another catch here!
 Are the immediate and future rewards equally important?
-No!!
-Immediate reward is more important.
+No. Immediate reward is more important.
 So decrease the future reward by a factor $$\gamma \in [0, 1]$$.

 $$
 \text{update-term} \,\, = \,\, \text{R} \,\, + \,\, \gamma * \text{MaxQ}_{S_{new}}
 $$

 One final modification.
-We assumed that Q-Value acts just like rewards.
+We assumed that Q-Values act just like rewards.
 But if we use above update-term, the range of $$\text{Q}_{new}$$ will be greater/lesser than the range of rewards [-1, +1].
 To make sure ranges are consistent, we subtract old Q-Value from reward term.

 $$
 \text{update-term} \,\, = \,\, \text{R} \,\, + \,\, \gamma * \text{MaxQ}_{S_{new}} \,-\, \text{Q}_{old}